7 Best Yamaha Acoustic Guitars (2023) At Every Price

 If you’re looking to get into a quality 12 string without breaking the bank, this Yamaha comes highly recommended.
 It’s built with the same care and attention as any other Yamaha, it offers fantastically bright tones, and is effortlessly playable.

 The fretboard was finished in luxurious rosewood.
-It had a deep, dark color, not too far off ebony, so it looked fantastic, and it played beautifully.
-The fret finish was on par with our Top Pick, the FG830, too, with smooth edges, and good leveling, although, the crowns weren’t as polished as they could have been.
+It had a deep, dark color, not too far from ebony, so it looked fantastic and it played beautifully.
+The fret finish was on par with our Top Pick, the FG830, with smooth edges and good leveling, although the crowns weren’t as polished as they could have been.

-We really enjoyed the time we spent playing this guitar, so much so that we highlighted it in our post about the best 12 string guitars under $1000.
+We really enjoyed the time we spent playing this guitar, so much so that we highlighted it in our roundup of The Best 12-String Guitars Under $1000.
 The tones were big and bold, but never came across brash.
-The solid Sitka spruce top made it super lively, and the “jangle” was really sharp.
+The solid Sitka spruce top made it super lively and the “jangle” was really sharp.

 It did take some time for tuning stability to settle with this model.
-It was most likely down to the additional tension on the neck that comes with having 6 extra strings, as once they were stretched, they performed well, and there were no further issues with tuning.
+It was most likely due to the additional tension on the neck that comes with having 6 extra strings.
+Once they were stretched, they performed well and there were no further issues with tuning.

-Verdict: The Yamaha FG820 is a stellar 12 string that will work for guitarists of all abilities looking to move into the 12 string space.
-It offers excellent value for money, and the same construction quality and great tones you’d find in any other F series guitar.
-It makes use of solid tone woods, and the hardware is unmatched at this price point.
+Verdict: The Yamaha FG820 is a stellar choice for guitarists of all abilities who are looking to move into the 12-string space.
+It offers excellent value for your money, and the same construction quality and great tones you’d find in any other F-series guitar.
+It makes use of solid-tone woods and the hardware is unmatched at this price point.

 Best for Kids